brunofalmeida/PocketGuide-Android/README.md

 Beacon Signal Properties: https://community.estimote.com/hc/en-us/articles/201636913-What-are-Broadcasting-Power-RSSI-and-other-characteristics-of-beacon-s-signal-

-Each beacon broadcasts a Bluetooth signal at 950ms intervals according the iBeacon standard (https://developer.apple.com/ibeacon/, http://developer.estimote.com/ibeacon/).
-The application receives these signals and decides what to do using the IDs and strength of the signal received.

-The `ApplicationBeaconManager` class manages and tracks beacons over time.

-### Distance Estimates
+### Beacon Distance/Proximity

-Given the strength of the signal received from a beacon, the Estimote SDK estimates the distance to that beacon.
-Uses a weighted average to estimate the current distance to a beacon (most recent measurement has the greatest weight).
+Given the signal strength received from a beacon, the Estimote SDK estimates the distance to that beacon.
+The application uses a weighted average to estimate the current distance to a beacon (the most recent measurement has the greatest weight).

-### Location/Proximity to Beacons
+### User Location/Proximity

 In discovery mode, the nearest estimated beacon is determined to be the user's current location.